-- (1) Include an actuarial memorandum prepared, dated and signed by the member of the American Academy of Actuaries who provides the following information for all available guaranteed periods concerning the determination of the nonforfeiture values (including both cash surrender values and paid-up nonforfeiture values): - (a) A demonstration that the nonforfeiture values of the policy comply with the standards of the NAIC Standard Nonforfeiture Law for Life Insurance, model #808.
+- (1) Include an actuarial memorandum prepared, dated and signed by the member of the American Academy of Actuaries who provides the following information s concerning the determination of the nonforfeiture values (including both cash surrender values and paid-up nonforfeiture values): - (a) A demonstration that the values of the policy comply with the standards of the NAIC Standard Nonforfeiture Law for Life Insurance, model #808.
 The smoker/nonsmoker mortality tables in the NAIC Model Rule (Regulation) Permitting Smoker/Nonsmoker Mortality Tables For Use In Determining Minimum Reserve Liabilities And Nonforfeiture Benefits, or the mortality rates which are a blend of the male and female rates in the NAIC Procedure For Permitting Same Minimum Nonforfeiture Standards For Men and Women Insured Under 1980 CSO And 1980 CET Mortality Tables, or any other mortality tables approved for use by the NAIC in determining minimum nonforfeiture values, may be used in determining minimum nonforfeiture values.
-The company shall use the composite mortality table for issue ages at which there is no distinction between smoker and nonsmoker mortality rates and continue to use the table for all future attained ages;
+The company shall use the composite mortality table for issue ages at which there is no distinction between smoker and nonsmoker mortality rates and continue to use the table for all future attained ages; - (b) A description of the policy and policy provisions which affect the nonforfeiture values; - (c) The formulae, assumptions and methodology used; - (d) Sample calculations for representative issue ages including issue age 35 if within the issue age range;